First treatment under my belt!

 The routine is as follows:

 No catching up on texts and emails, no reading, no more play time.
 Just sleep.
-Waking up only when my nurse scans my i.d. bracelet, has me recite my name and birth date before telling me what drug I am switching to, it’s possible reactions, what to pay attention to, and to tell her if I feel any of them.
-She puts on a protective covering on top of her clothes in case of a possible spill from the strong drugs.
+Waking up only when my nurse scans my i.d. bracelet, has me recite my name and birth date before telling me what drug I am switching to, reviews with me it’s possible reactions, what to pay attention to, and to tell her if I feel any of them.
+She puts on a protective covering on top of her clothes in case of a possible spill from the toxic drugs.
 She calls another nurse over and the two check each other by reading off the drug, amount, and rate it’s being administered.
 Then I once again have to give my name and birth date.
 A very efficient and comforting drill.
 And right back to sleep.
 I slept 5 out of the 6 hours.

 How can I be anything but positive when I had these two smiles lifting me up?